Ignose/FolgerCS/README.md

 This script supports runs from anywhere between 90-320 turns (assuming no manual pulls; correct as of September 2023).If you are able to cap all the stat tests without using any CBB foods (including the T4 ones) because you have access to a bunch of free fights, stat% and xp% buffs, the script now fully supports running without CBB and can be pretty close to optimal (you might even want to consider setting `_instant_skip<calzone|deepDish|pizza>OfLegend` in your wrapper prior to running the script to save all 5 pulls for other manual turncutting pulls [or to run it in HC]).

 However, you may also consider using one of these other scripts listed [here](https://loathers.github.io/CS-Scripting-Resources.html) instead to eke out that last bit of efficiency.
 For example, [this personal script](https://github.com/Pantocyclus/InstantHCCS) is able to achieve a ~1/91 HCCS with fewer resources and organs used as compared to the ~1/93 HCCS (yes, HC) that I get with InstantSCCS (with my preferences already set to largely optimize for profits).

-### Why is InstantSCCS not using the S.I.T.
-Course Completion Certificate?

-The drops from the S.I.T.
-Course Completion Certificate aren't used in the route, so it is up to the user to decide which course they would like to commit to for the day before invoking InstantSCCS.

 ### Is there a way to automate the acquisition of the necessary T4 CBB foods/astral choices in Valhalla?